KStateMachine/kstatemachine/docs/index.md

 ## Multiplatform

-Starting from v0.22.0 KStateMachine is moved to Kotlin Multiplatform.
-More platforms besides JVM will be added.
+Starting from v0.22.0 KStateMachine has moved to Kotlin Multiplatform only with `JVM` platform support.
+In v0.22.1 `iOS` support has been added also.

-_If you need missing platform support please create new GitHub issue._
+_If you need missing platform support please create a GitHub issue._

 ## Consider using Kotlin `sealed` classes